Tunisia sees tourists return after revolt

 One idea involves creating "Roman tours" on which visitors could visit Roman sites in several Mediterranean countries.

-"We doubled the promotional budget this year to reach near 30 million euros," Fakhfakh said.
+"We doubled the promotional budget this year to reach near 30 million euros ($39 million)," Fakhfakh said.

 Tunisia is also seeking to develop tourism infrastructure in more deprived central regions as well as on the coast.